 One parent or legal guardian must be present for the entire study.
 The parent or guardian will sleep in the same room as their child, with each room having a parent bed.

 Be sure to bring comfortable clothes for yourself, in addition to the pyjamas you brought for your child.

 Meals are not provided for either the child or parent.

 There are various locations within the hospital and local area in which food may be bought and eaten on the sleep unit.
 Please note the majority of hospital facilities may be closed after 8pm, so it is advisable to bring food for both you and your child from home.

 We have a small kitchen on the unit with a microwave, drinking water and drinks facilities.
 Tea and coffee is available for parents.

 There are no telephones located in the bedrooms.
-Mobile phones can only be used outside the unit.
+Mobile phones can only be used outside the unit in designated mobile-friendly zones.
 Using them elsewhere can interfere with our medical equipment.

 There is no dedicated playroom on the unit.
 It is advisable to bring your own play equipment as necessary, however, a wide variety of toys, DVDs and books may be borrowed and used in the room whilst your child is on the unit.

 Please ensure that these are returned when you are finished.
 It may also be useful for your child to bring in their favourite toy, blanket or pillow to help with getting settled on the unit.